Divorced Afghan women forced back to abusive ex-husbands

 Marwa was one of a small number of women who, under the previous US-backed government, were granted a legal separation in Afghanistan, where women have next to no rights and domestic abuse is endemic.

-When Taliban forces swept into power in 2021, her husband claimed he had been forced into the divorce and commanders ordered her back to his clutches.
+When Taliban forces swept into power in 2021, her husband claimed he had been forced into the divorce and commanders ordered her back into his clutches.

 "My daughters and I cried a lot that day," Marwa, 40, whose name has been changed for her own protection, told AFP.